xraymemory/altermet/README.md

-AlterMet is an installation based on the Occupy.Here code, written by the inestimable Daniel Phiffer (http://occupyhere.org/).
+AlterMet is an installation based on Occupy.Here, written by the inestimable Daniel Phiffer (http://occupyhere.org/).

 You need to set up Occupy.Here before the AlterMet will be functional.